Sonos Arc Review

 Sound Quality

-In ideal conditions we found the Arc capable of tricking us into thinking sound was coming from more places than just the soundbar itself.
-These "ideal conditions" include a standard, flat ceiling and a couch pushed right against the back wall, making it easy for the soundbar to bounce sound this way and that.
+In ideal conditions, the Arc is capable of tricking us into thinking the sound is coming from more places than just the soundbar itself.
+These “ideal conditions” include a standard, flat ceiling, and a couch pushed right against the back wall, making it easy for the soundbar to bounce sound this way and that.
 When we put the Arc in a room with higher vaulted ceilings and listened from a couch placed in the center of the room this surround sound experience was greatly diminished.
-However, even in these more difficult situations the Arc still felt noticeably more immersive than its competitors.
+However, even in these more difficult situations, the Arc still felt noticeably more immersive than many of its competitors.
+It is important to note that you'll only experience the full effect of this surround sound when listening to Dolby Atmos-enabled media.
+Luckily more and more streaming services (including NetFlix, iTunes, and Amazon Prime Video) are offering more and more Atmos-enabled titles.

 Ease of Use